popgemy/remarkable-owl/content/pages/features.md

     image_alt: App preview on a phone and tablet
     title: Have idea ? so you are welcome let us know .
     content: >
       #### Coda target to create huge Community around world , And  welcome
-      welcome  anyone with good  ideas to join our big community,We can support you and be your partner if your project and idea great,If you have a good idea feel free to contact us&#xA;&#xA;
+      anyone with good  ideas to join our big community,We can support you and be your partner if your project and idea great,If you have a good idea feel free to contact us&#xA;&#xA;
     actions:
       - label: Free Trial
         url: /signup